In this episode, Byron and Daphne talk about consciousness, personalized medicine, and transfer learning.

 You mentioned CRISPR/Cas9 a few minutes ago.
 And of course it comes with the possibility of actually changing genes in a way that that alters the line, right, where the children and the grandchildren have this new altered gene state.
 There is no legislative or ruling body that has any authority over any of that?
 CRISPR is cheap, and so can anybody do that?

 I agree with you.
 I think there’s a very serious set of ethical questions there that we need to start thinking about seriously.
-So, in some ways, when people talk to me [saying] that, “Oh, we need to come up with legislation regarding the future of AI and the ethical treatment of artificial intelligence agents,” I tell them we have a good long time to think about that.
+So, in some ways, when people say to me, “Oh, we need to come up with legislation regarding the future of AI and the ethical treatment of artificial intelligence agents,” I tell them we have a good long time to think about that.
 I am not saying we shouldn’t think about it, but it’s not like it’s a burning question.

 I think this is a much more burning question, and it comes up with editing the human genome, and I think it comes up at least as much in how do we prevent threats like someone recreating smallpox.
 That’s not CRISPR, that’s DNA synthesis, which also is a technology that’s here.
 So I think that’s a set of serious questions that the government ought to be thinking about, and I know that there is some movement towards that, but I think we’re behind the curve there.